 George Wheatland, Jr., purchased the land for 381-391 Commonwealth and 430-440 Marlborough on June 20, 1885, from Henry M. Whitney.
 It was part of a parcel Henry Whitney had acquired in two transactions, on November 24, 1882, and on March 20, 1885, all part of a tract of land originally purchased from the Boston Water Power Company on June 1, 1880, by a real estate investment trust formed by Francis A. Palfrey, Francis A. Osborn, and Grenville T. W. Braman.

 Click here for an index to the deeds for 381 Commonwealth, and click here for further information on the land west of Massachusetts Avenue between the south side of Beacon and the north side of Commonwealth.

-By the 1887-1888 winter season, 381 Commonwealth was the home of Charles S. Andrews and his wife, Katherine (Kate) Henshaw (Jackson) Andrews.
-They had married in April of 1887 and 381 Commonwealth probably was their first home together.
+On March 1, 1887, 381 Commonwealth was purchased from George Wheatland, Jr., by Charles S. Andrews.
+He married in April of 1887 to Katherine (Kate) Henshaw Jackson and they made 381 Commonwealth their home.
 Prior to their marriage, he had lived at 401 Beacon with his parents, Charles H. Andrews and Josephine (Maralious) Andrews.
-Katherine Andrews is shown as the owner of 381 Commonwealth on the 1888 Bromley map.

 Charles Andrews was a journalist and later an editor with the Boston Herald, of which his father was a former owner.